Programming-Addicts/BookSplore/README.md

 ## 🏁 Introduction

-Booksplore is website where you can enjoy, and explore the world of books - with your friends, and in the comfort of your browser!
+Booksplore is a website where you can enjoy, and explore the world of books - with your friends, and in the comfort of your browser!
 It offers a safe online environment for you to engross yourself in the world of books with your friends.

+BookSplore is a social platform, as well as a site dedicated to books, in accordance with our tagline - `Explore the world of books, with your friends`.
+So BookSplore offers you the following delights -

+1. Searching for books by title, subject, and isbn, and viewing information associated with them, such as a short description, similar books, published versions, etc. Note: This information is provided by the Google Book API.
+2. For some books, the Google Book API also provides a webreader for you to read the book through.
+This can be used through BookSplore.
+3. BookSplore allows you to publish reviews about books, and rate them, which is then stored in our databases.
-At BookSplore, you can view information about books, read them, publish reviews, and ratings about them, as well follow other users to come across other interesting books.
-Please note that we use the Google Books API to obtain information about books and to allow users to read them, so these features alone may not be available for all books.
-However, every other feature would be available for all books regardless of the book, as they are completely implemented by us.
+4. On BookSplore, you can follow other users to see what books they read, and be notified whenever they publish a review.

+Please note that we use the Google Books API to obtain some information about books and to allow users to read them, so these features alone may not be available for all books.
+Needless to say, every other feature would be available regardless of the book, as they are completely implemented by us.

 ## 💻 Usage